mozilla/gcp-ingestion/docs/architecture/pain_points.md

 Does not support dynamic destinations.

-Does not support [`NestedValueProvider`] for destinations in streaming mode on Dataflow, which is needed to create classic templates that accept a mapping of document type to a predetermined number of destinations.
-This is because Dataflow moves the implementation into the shuffler to improve performance.
-Current workaround is to specify mapping at classic template creation time, or use Flex Templates.

 Does not use standard client library.

 Does not expose an output of delivered messages, which is needed for at least